Profile information

 • Build simple structures from bamboo we harvest on the land

-• Prepare communal meals from whatever the land gives us that week
+• Prepare meals from whatever the land gives us that week

 • Keep bees among the flowering jungle

-In return you share your own culture — your language, music, recipes, stories — around the fire.
-Many evenings we just sit under a sky so clear the Milky Way feels close enough to touch, talking story until the trade winds send us to sleep.
+In return you share your own culture — your language, music, recipes, stories.
+Many evenings we just sit under a sky so clear the Milky Way feels close enough to touch.

 • Sleeping space inside our large barn-style shed.
-Seperated by gender.
-Often private space. (platform bed, mosquito net, — comfortable and dry)
+Separated by gender or couples. (platform bed, mosquito net, — comfortable and dry)

 • Daily immersion in authentic off-grid Hawaiian jungle life